 About This Song

-“Romanza de Amor” (Romance of Love) is a Spanish classical work for solo guitar, also known as “Estudio en Mi de Rubira” (Study in E by Rubira), “Spanish Romance”, “Romance de España”, “Romance of the Guitar”, “Romanza” and “Romance d’Amour” among other names.
+Romanza sheet music for guitar: “Romanza de Amor” (Romance of Love) is a Spanish classical work for solo guitar, also known as “Estudio en Mi de Rubira” (Study in E by Rubira), “Spanish Romance”, “Romance de España”, “Romance of the Guitar”, “Romanza” and “Romance d’Amour” among other names.
 Its origins and authorship are currently in question.
 It is suspected of originally being a solo instrumental guitar work, from the 19th century.
 It has variously been attributed to Antonio Rubira, David del Castillo, Francisco Tárrega, Fernando Sor, Daniel Fortea, Miguel Llobet, Antonio Cano, Vicente Gómez, and Narciso Yepes.
-The style of the piece is that of the Parlour music of the late 19th century in Spain or South America, having a closed three-part form: the first in the minor key and the second being in the major key, with the third being a restatement of the first.
-This arrangement is an intermediate student version.
-(The audio for this score uses an instrumental sound sample to demonstrate the arrangement.)

 Reviews